Table of contents

 • Prevent duplicate content problems – Help you avoid duplicate content problems, especially on URL parameter pages.

-• Apply on every version of the page – Any page with potential duplicates should include a canonical tag indicating the preferred URL.
+• This should apply to every version of the page.
+Any page with potential duplicates should include a canonical tag indicating the preferred URL.

-• Be consistent – Make sure the indicated canonical URL is consistent with the page’s content and meta tags.
+• Be consistent – Ensure the indicated canonical URL is consistent with the page’s content and meta tags.

-The correct use of redirects and canonical tags will allow you to maintain consistency in the structure of your site, optimize indexing and avoid duplicate content problems, which will positively affect your SEO.
+The correct use of redirects and canonical tags will allow you to maintain consistency in your site’s structure, optimize indexing, and avoid duplicate content problems, which will positively affect your SEO.

 Meta title and meta description